 Commonly chill filtered brands

 Among the common brands that are filtered are popular US bourbon whiskey brands such as Jack Daniels, Wild Turkey, Woodford Reserve (paper filtered only) and Knob Creek, all of which chill filter their low proof offerings.
 Another distillery, Michter, chill filters all of their offerings regardless of their ABV.
 Some well known single malt brands chill filter offerings that are close to or below 46% ABV – examples include Talisker and Macallan.

 Brands that never chill filter

 Whiskeys that remain non-chill filtered are considerably larger in number, especially among the higher-end single malt Scotches and good Bourbon producing distilleries.
 In addition to the Burn Stewart offerings mentioned above, other examples include brands such as Aberlour, Bruichladdich, Arran, Ardbeg, Laphroig, Oban, Springbank and Glenfarclass among single malts.
 A number of bourbons also offer non-chill factored whiskey, including Makers Mark, Four Roses, New Riff and Bulleit among commonly found brands.

 The final verdict

-Non-chill factored has become a marketing slogan for high-end whiskies, whether or not there is, in fact, any proven difference in taste, texture, flavour or aroma.
-If you belong to the group of enthusiasts that prefer purity in everything whisky-related, scan the labels or check with your favourite brand distillery to assure yourself that you are not buying chill filtered whisky.
+Non-chill factored has become a marketing slogan for high-end whiskies, whether or not there is, in fact, any proven difference in taste, texture, flavor or aroma.
+If you belong to the group of enthusiasts that prefer purity in everything whiskey-related, scan the labels or check with your favorite brand distillery to assure yourself that you are not buying chill filtered whisky.
 If, instead, you want a clear, bright whisky regardless of its strength, get a brand that does advertise a chill filtered offering.